shalforb/T1A3---Terminal-Application/readme.md

 ## **Implementation Plan**

 In order to facilitate the planning and execution of this application, I opted to employ a Trello Board as a tool for monitoring the specific tasks necessary for the development of each feature.
 These tasks have been arranged in a checklist format within a card designated for each of the four features.
-Within these cards, a due date has been assigned.
+Within these cards, a due date and appropriate labels have been assigned.

-As I began to work through the plan, I realised it was easier to run and test the code if I moved the main menu feature forward (initially planned as one of the last tasks) so I could test the program more thoroughly as I implemented more features.
+### Intitial Trello Plan:

 <br>

 ![alt_text](./docs/trello_1.png)